Spasticity is a motor disorder characterised by tight or stiff muscles that may hinder voluntary muscle activities.

 Spasticity may be associated with significant pain or discomfort, skin breakdown, contractures and sleep disorders.

 Spasticity is not always detrimental.
-Spasticity provides posture and tone to a limb that can assist with weight bearing, even if the patient cannot walk.
-However, excessive tone may also interfere with activities.
+It provides posture and tone to the limb that can assist with weight bearing, even if the patient cannot able to walk.
+However, excessive tone may interfere with activities.

 Baclofen is a

-- a GABA analogue
+- a GABA receptor analogue

 - 4-amino-3-(4-chlorophenyl)-butanoic acid.

-- It is a muscle relaxant and antispasticity drug.
+- It is a muscle relaxant and anti-spasticity drug.